Search

 Geneva / Breeches Bible

 London: A very nice copy of a Breeches Bible published by Robert Barker in 1608.
 Contains: A general title; The Old Testament (but no separate Old Testament Title page); The New Testament With Title; Revelation ; 2 Concordances (With separate title stating that these were collected by R.F.H.) ; Book of Psalms (Separate title state that they were collected by Thomas Sternehold & John Hopkins).
 Bound in full 20th century mottled calf.
 Plain new endpapers.
 4 raised bands to spine, blind decorations to compartments.
 Board edges patterned.
-No label or titles to spine.
+Black and gilt label & titles to spine.
 All title pages present.
 Final 3 pages, Psalms with very old repairs and one page inserted out of order.
-Psalms complete but Creed incomplete at end of…
+Psalms complete but Creed incomplete at…

 (more)